 AP and honors courses challenge high-achieving students while earning potential college credits.
 These advanced classes feature:

-- AP Biology, Chemistry, Physics
+- AP Sciences: Biology, Chemistry, Physics

-- AP Literature and Language
+- AP Arts: Literature and Language

-- AP History and Government
+- Social Studies: AP History and Government

-- Honors Mathematics
+- Math: Honors Mathematics

 Technology Requirements for Online Students